-Robert Buffington is an Associate Professor of Women and Gender Studies at the University of Colorado Boulder.
-He has done extensive work on the histories of crime and sexuality in Mexico and Latin America.
-His books include Criminal and Citizen in Modern Mexico (University of Nebraska Press, 2000), Reconstructing Criminality in Modern Latin America (co-edited with Carlos Aguirre), True Stories of Crime in Modern Mexico (co-edited with Pablo Piccato), Mexico: An Encyclopedia of Contemporary Culture and History (co-written with Don Coerver and Suzanne Pasztor), and Keen’s Latin American Civilization, 9th edition (co-edited with Lila Caimari).
-An edited volume, A Global History of Sexuality (co-edited with Eithne Luibhéid and Donna Guy) will be published by Wiley-Blackwell in January 2014.
-He is currently finishing a book, A Sentimental Education for the Working Man: Mexico City 1900-1910, which analyzes the impact of modernity on working-class notions of manhood in early twentieth-century Mexico City.
+Robert Buffington is a Professor of Women and Gender Studies at the University of Colorado Boulder.
+His research focuses on the histories of crime, gender, and sexuality in Mexico and Latin America.
+His most recent book, A Sentimental Education for the Working Man: The Mexico City Penny Press, 1900-1910 (Duke University Press, 2015) analyzes the impact of modernity on working-class notions of manhood in early twentieth-century Mexico City.
+Other books include Criminal and Citizen in Modern Mexico (University of Nebraska Press, 2000), A Global History of Sexuality (co-edited with Eithne Luibhéid and Donna Guy), True Stories of Crime in Modern Mexico (co-edited with Pablo Piccato), Reconstructing Criminality in Modern Latin America (co-edited with Carlos Aguirre), Mexico: An Encyclopedia of Contemporary Culture and History (co-written with Don Coerver and Suzanne Pasztor), Keen’s Latin American Civilization, Volume One: The Colonial Era, 10th edition (co-edited with Lila Caimari), and Keen’s Latin American Civilization, Volume 2: The Modern Era, 10th edition (co-edited with Lila Caimari).